kubeshop/testkube/docs/docs/articles/test-workflows-examples-basics.md

 By default, the next step will run only when the previous steps have succeeded.
 This can be controlled with the **condition** property.

-As an example, **condition:always** will cause the step to always be executed, even if the previous step has failed.
+As an example, **condition: always** will cause the step to always be executed, even if the previous step has failed.

 ### Retry Mechanism